AlasheevVsevolod/CalculatorMicroserviceApp/README.md

 - The application should implement subtraction operation.
 - The application should implement multiplication operation.
 - The application should implement division operation (division by 0 is an error).
-- The application should perform expression calculation (without mathematical brackets) for up to 9 operations.
 - The application should prioritize operations according to mathematical rules.
 - The application should record the calculation result and the expression itself in the database.
 - Intermediate calculations MUST be recorded in the database as well as the final result.